10 always carrying about in the body the dying of the Lord Jesus, that the life of Jesus also may be manifested in our body.

 that [goal] the life of Jesus also may be manifested [revealed] in our body.

 The name “Jesus” by itself refers to the humanity of Christ.
 Here it refers to His physical suffering.
 The patient physical suffering of the gospel team also manifested the power of the living Christ.
-By this, the Corinthians can witness their victory over hardship.
+By this, the Corinthians could witness their victory over hardship.

 Serving the Lord means that we make our lives expendable for Him.